We may earn commission from affiliate links →

 Travel From Piraeus

 If traveling from Athens, the trip will get a bit longer since no ferries are connecting the capital of Greece to the Sporades.
-However, you can travel from Athens to Agios Konstantinos (a port about 120 km from Athens), and there board a boat to Skiathos, Skopelos, Alonissos, and Skyros.
+However, you can travel from Athens to Agios Konstantinos (a port about 120 km from Athens) and board a boat to Skiathos, Skopelos, Alonissos, and Skyros.
 From Agios Konstantinos, you need less than 2 hours to get to Skiathos, the closest island.

 Traveling By Plane

 Only Skiathos and Skyros are the islands that have an airport.
 So if you’re traveling from Athens, this should be the way to go.
-The flight time is about 45 minutes, and they also receive direct charter flights from other countries in Europe during the high season.
+The flight time is about 45 minutes, and they also receive direct charter flights from other European countries during the high season.
 A flight either to Skiathos or Skyros from Athens takes 45 minutes.

-Reaching Other Greek Islands
+Getting To Other Greek Islands